 Nucleotide Excision Repair (NER): Removing Bulky Lesions

 Nucleotide excision repair is a versatile pathway that can remove a wide variety of bulky DNA lesions, such as those caused by UV radiation and certain chemicals.
 NER involves the recognition of the damaged DNA, followed by the removal of a short stretch of DNA surrounding the lesion.
 The gap is then filled by DNA polymerase and sealed by DNA ligase.
-There are two main sub-pathways of NER:

 -